TeamIlluminati/G1ANT/IRCTC App Addon/Commands/IRCTCAppPlanCommand.md

 ## Example

-This simple script opens a IRCTC application in user's android device and then open History Section in IRCTC app.
+This simple script opens a IRCTC application in user's android device and then display available trains for provided route in IRCTC app.

 ```G1ANT
 irctcapp.open